GiftiaCoder/GiftiaProject_Kurisu/README.md

 # GiftiaProject_Kurisu
-An OO NeuroNetwork framework written in CUDA/C++
+A NeuroNetwork demo written in CUDA/C++